-The Group's other operating segment refers to the provision of online advertising services, which does not meet any of the quantitative thresholds for determining reportable segments.
-The information of this other operating segment is included in the "Others" column.
+The Group's other operating segment refers to the provision of online advertising services and operation of a guest house, which do not meet any of the quantitative thresholds for determining reportable segments.
+The information of these other operating segments are included in the "Others" column.

 The accounting policies of the operating segments are the same as those described in note 3 to the financial statements.
-Segment profits or losses do not include interest income, fair value gains on derivative financial instruments, unallocated corporate expenses, impairment loss on investments in associates, share of profits of associates and finance costs.
+Segment profits or losses do not include interest income, fair value gain on derivative financial instruments, unallocated corporate expenses, impairment loss on investments in associates, share of profits of associates and finance costs.
 Segment assets do not include investments in associates, amounts due from associates, pledged bank deposits, bank and cash balances and unallocated other receivables.
 Segment liabilities do not include amounts due to non-controlling shareholders, current and deferred tax liabilities, bank borrowings, finance lease payables and unallocated other payables.